george-bobby/prepify-interview/README.md

-# 🎯 PrepAI - AI-Powered Interview Preparation Platform
+# 🎯 Prepify - AI-Powered Interview Preparation Platform

-**PrepAI** is a SaaS platform designed to help users practice interviews with the power of AI.
+**Prepify** is a SaaS platform designed to help users practice interviews with the power of AI.
 Built with **Next.js**, **Tailwind CSS**, **React**, and **shadcn/ui** for a sleek, responsive frontend.
 Powered by **Vapi SDK** for real-time voice interactions, **Gemini API**, **ChatGPT API** for AI responses, and **Firebase** for authentication and data storage.